-Commissioner of prisons was appointed which was the turning point for the Ugandan prison service.5
+Commissioner of prisons was appointed which was the turning point of the Uganda prison service.

-During the 1970's, prisoner abuse became increasingly commonplace as civilian and military prison conditions deteriorated beyond imagination.
-This persisted throughout the 1980's.
-In 1987, National Resistance Movement allowed the international committee of the Red Cross (ICRC) to observe the conditions of prisoners in civil prisons.
-This undertaking initiated a process of slow but steady prison reforms in Uganda and since then there has been significant process in relation to the reformation of the prison system to bring it into line with internationally accepted standards.
-A very important development has been the passing of the Prisons Act Cap 17 of 2006.
-The prisons Act emphasizes prisoner's rights and is aligned to the 1995 constitution of the Republic of Uganda and the international and regional human rights instruments ratified by Uganda.
+During the 1970's prisoner abuse became increasingly common place as civilians and military prisons conditions deteriorated beyond imagination.
+This persisted throughout committee of the Red Cross (icre) to observe the conditions of prisoners in the civil prisons.
+This undertaking initiated processing of slow but steady prison reforms in Uganda and since there has been significant process in relation to the reformation of the prison system to bring it to line with internationally accepted standards.
+A very important development has been the passing of the prisons act cap 17 of 2006.
+The prisons act emphasize prisoner's right and is aligned to the 1995 constitution of the Republic Of Uganda and the international and regional human rights instruments ratified by Uganda.